Henry Calvert

 Henry Calvert (1798-1868) was a British animal painter.

 Early life

 Calvert was born in Darlton, Nottinghamshire, in June 1798 to William Calvert and Esther Callingham.

+Henry Calvert was born in June 1798 in Darlton, Nottinghamshire, to William Calvert (1753–1837) and Esther Calvert (née Collingham, 1758–1825), who had married in Sutton-on-Trent on 25 July 1775.
+His parents were members of the local community who received the exceptional local honor of being buried within the physical walls of St. Giles' Church in Darlton.
+His mother Esther's gravestone is located against the south wall of the church tower, while his father William was laid to rest with a dedicated gravestone situated directly underneath the church altar.

 Many sources from the late 19th century onwards claim that Calvert was a brother of Manchester artists Charles and Michael Pease Calvert.
 However, they were unrelated—Henry Calvert was born more than nine months after the death of the Manchester Calverts' father, with different parents named on his birth record.
 The error may have originated in John Howard Nodal's Art in Lancashire and Cheshire: a List of Deceased Artists (1884), the source used for Charles Calvert's entry in the Dictionary of National Biography.
 Henry Calvert and the other Calverts were of similar ages, and all were working and exhibiting in Manchester during the same period, but there is no mention of Henry as their sibling in sources discussing the Manchester Calverts during their respective lifetimes.